ernestvmo/CSCU9YW-Web-Services/README.md

 # CSCU9YW-Web-Services
-This project was realized as a group assignment for the course CSCU9YW - Web Services at the University of Stirling.
+This project was realized as an assignment for the course CSCU9YW - Web Services at the University of Stirling.
 The system was created using SOAP (document/literal) to establish a connection between a service and a client, where the service fetches the contact's information from a database (which for this assignment was stored locally).
+The zip file contain both the service and the client projects.

 ## Assignment Problem
 The aim of this assignment is to create a web service that acts as a contacts database.
 You may